RParedesPalacios/Layers/README.md

 	* Easy to use.
 	* Layers provides a prototype and script language in order to ease the networks definition and experimentation.
 	* Optimized for CPU and GPU.
 	* Mainly for academic use.
-Layers is used in the following subjects:

 ## Usage